 Commander of NPAS - The NPAS Commander is currently a supporting role for the Command Team of NPAS.
 This means the Commander will support the Command In making documents, updating the roster etc.

-NPAS Flight Instructor- The NPAS Flight Instructor, train all trainee pilots for them to become Junior Pilots.
+NPAS Flight Instructor and Senior Flight Instructors- The NPAS Flight Instructor, train all trainee pilots for them to become Junior Pilots.

-NPAS Tier 3 (Senior Pilot) - Tier 3 Pilots are considered elite and have a lot of experience within NPAS.
+Senior Pilot - considered to have a lot of experience within NPAS.

-NPAS Tier 2 (Pilot) - Tier 2 Pilots are considered experienced with the ability to fly to a high standard and keep comms to a high standard.
+Pilot - Pilots are considered experienced with the ability to fly to a high standard and keep comms to a high standard.

-NPAS Tier 1 (Junior Pilot) - Tier 1 Pilots are considered intermediate pilots with the ability to fly to a high standard and have good comms.
+Junior Pilot - Tier 1 Pilots are considered intermediate pilots with the ability to fly to a high standard and have good comms.
+They need to complete an hour of ridealong with a flight instructor in order to be promoted to pilot; this is to mmake sure they are maintaining a stadard expected of the,

 Junior Pilot -> Pilot | Minimum 2 Weeks In NPAS (With Activity)